 You will often see a Tengu mask stand alone as an image in a tattoo without much embellishment.

-Usually it is a red face with a long nose and black facial hair, but it can also have white facial hair or other colour accents in some cases.
+Usually, it is a red face with a long nose and black facial hair, but it can also have white facial hair or other color accents in some cases.

 How to choose your Tengu Mask Tattoo

 Because Tengu is a figure with so many interpretations and so much history- do your research!